GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Introduction

 \section{Introduction}

-\Gls{wgs} enables the determination of the complete DNA sequence of an organism’s genome from small, random fragments, known as reads, which are extracted using sequencing technologies~\cite{rodriguez2023chemistry, logsdon2020long, espinosa2024advancements}.
-Acquiring whole genomes is essential for studying protein functions, the evolutionary history of species, personalized medicine, and more.
+Sequencing technologies enable the determination of an organism's genomic or transcriptomic sequences from small random fragments, known as reads.
+This capability is essential to study protein functions, the evolutionary history of species, personalized medicine, and more.

 Since the completion of the Human Genome Project in 2003~\cite{international2001initial, international2001correction, international2004finishing}, the number of sequenced genomes has increased enormously~\cite{gibbs2020human}.
 Genomics data storage is estimated to rise to 40~exabytes per year, positioning it among the top four Big Data challenges of this decade~\cite{stephens2015big}.
-Furthermore, datacenter concentration means that they account for \SI{20}{\percent} of electricity consumption in some countries such as Ireland~\cite{iea2025}, while they are projected to account for up to \SI{3}{\percent} of global electricity consumption by 2026~\cite{iea2024}.
+Furthermore, data center concentration means that they account for \SI{20}{\percent} of electricity consumption in some countries, such as Ireland~\cite{iea2025}, while they are projected to account for up to \SI{3}{\percent} of global electricity consumption by 2026~\cite{iea2024}.
 Consequently, there is a pressing economic, environmental, and social need to reduce the energy consumption associated with these computations.